 Find it: 97 de la Commune St. E, aubergeduvieuxport.com

-The vibe: The name of this beautiful hotel truly speaks for itself as the spectacular views of the Old Port are a major selling point.
-There are still old-fashioned touches like the rustic exposed brick walls, vintage fireplaces and elegant bed frames, but somehow the space still feels very of-the-moment.
+The vibe: Yes, another Old Montreal hotel but, honestly, you can’t beat the charm of Montreal’s historic neighbourhood.
+The name of this beautiful boutique hotel truly speaks for itself as the spectacular views of the Old Port are a major selling point.
+The rooms have delightful old-fashioned touches like rustic exposed brick and stone walls, post and beam ceilings, vintage fireplaces and elegant bed frames, but somehow the spaces still feel current.

 Average cost: $300 to $600 per night